8 reasons why the Amex Platinum is the best card for military members

 Spouses of any qualifying service member also qualify.

-How to get the fees waived
+How to get your fees waived

 In order to get the annual fee waived on your Amex Platinum Card, you will need to request it.
 It doesn’t happen automatically.